Updated: Apr 23

 2. Financial Challenges

-Audit the organization’s financial health before hiring a new executive director and be transparent about challenges & strengths in interview process
+Audit the organization’s financial health before hiring a new executive director and be transparent about challenges & strengths in the interview process

 Practice fiscal responsibility through regular review and informed discussion of audits, financials and budgets